 The fourth and arguably most powerful remedy is that of ineffectiveness.
 Ineffectiveness must be available in three situations:

 - if an authority has illegally awarded a contract without prior publication of a contract notice;

-- if an authority has awarded a contract in breach of the standstill period or suspension of contract award, and a bidder has thereby been deprived of the possibility to complain about some other infringement that has affected the bidder's chance of obtaining the contract; and
+- if an authority has awarded a contract in breach of the standstill period or suspension of contract award and a bidder has thereby been deprived of the possibility to complain about some other infringement that has affected the bidder's chance of obtaining the contract; and

-Member States can provide that the consequence of ineffectiveness is retroactive cancellation of all contractual obligations, or may limit cancellation to future obligations only.
+Member States can provide that the consequence of ineffectiveness is retroactive cancellation of all contractual obligations or may limit cancellation to future obligations only.
 If the latter option is chosen, the Member State must provide for the application of alternative penalties.
 If the general interest is in upholding the contract, so that the review body decides not to declare a contract ineffective, it must provide for alternative penalties.

 2 Directives 2014/24/EU, 2014/25/EU, 2014/23/EU and 2009/81/EC, respectively.